bcgov/.github/profile/README.md

 We look forward to working with you!
 Our team manages the centralized resource for government developers called DevHub.
 It has [instructions for joining](https://developer.gov.bc.ca/docs/default/component/bc-developer-guide/use-github-in-bcgov/bc-government-organizations-in-github/#directions-to-link-your-account-after-july-30) the 'bcgov' organization.

-If you have any questions or concerns, please contact us through our [Jira Service Manager](https://citz-do.atlassian.net/servicedesk/customer/portal/2).
+If you have any questions or concerns, please [submit a support request](https://citz-do.atlassian.net/servicedesk/customer/portal/2).